 The maximum amount of relief for employing a carer is €75,000 and the relief is divided between you in proportion to the amount each paid if two or more of you pay for the care.

 Married couples or civil partners may be entitled to claim €1,100 (from 2017) from the Home Carer’s Tax Credit as long as one spouse or civil partner works in the home caring for a dependent person; the married couple or civil partners are jointly assessed for tax and the home carer’s own income is under €7,200.

 A dependent person cannot be a spouse or civil partner but can be a relative by marriage or someone for whom you act as a legal guardian.
 Normally, in order to quality for Home Carer’s Tax Credit, the dependent person has to live with their carers in the tax year.

 In most circumstances, this is a child for whom you receive children’s allowance for.
 However, an elderly relative can be cared for outside your home, as long as they reside on the same property or within 2km of you.

 We’re Here To Help

 As with most tax issues, the above can be a little daunting and confusing at first.
-However, Irish Tax Rebates experts at are standing by to help you with claiming your tax back, understanding your tax credits or retrieving any overpaid tax.
+However, Irish Tax Rebates experts are standing by to help you claim your tax back.
+We unnderstand your tax credits and how to retrieve any overpaid tax.
 Find out if you’re due a tax rebate, apply in minutes online.